Despo-coder/thekumho/docs/feature-documentation.md

 ### Overview

 The menu system displays restaurant menu items organized by categories, with filtering capabilities for dietary preferences.
+The system includes both customer-facing browsing and admin management functionality.

 ### Implementation Details